David Moore (wide receiver): Green Bay Packers

 On December 30, 2021, Moore was signed to the Green Bay Packers practice squad.
 He was elevated to the active roster on January 1, 2022, ahead of a Week 17 game against the Minnesota Vikings.

 Chicago Bears

 On April 21, 2022, Moore signed a one-year contract with the Chicago Bears.
-He was placed on injured reserve on August 21, 2022 after suffering a leg injury in practice.
-He was released on September 17.
+He was placed on injured reserve on August 21, after suffering a leg injury in practice.
+Moore was released by Chicago on September 17.

+Tampa Bay Buccaneers

+On May 15, 2023, Moore signed with the Tampa Bay Buccaneers.
+He was released on August 29, and re-signed to the practice squad.
+On December 13, Moore was promoted to the active roster.
+He had five receptions for 94 yards and a touchdown in the 2023 season.
+He scored a touchdown in the Buccaneers' 32–9 win over the Eagles in the Wild Card Round.

+Carolina Panthers (second stint)

+On March 19, 2024, Moore signed a one-year deal with the Carolina Panthers.
+In the 2024 season, Moore had 32 receptions for 351 yards and three touchdowns.

+On March 18, 2025, Moore re-signed with the Panthers on a one-year contract.
+He recorded one catch in Carolina's first four games before suffering a "significant" elbow dislocation in Week 4 against the New England Patriots.
+Moore was placed on injured reserve on September 30.